 Perhaps you learned The Golden Rule as a youngster.
 Nearly every religion recognizes some form of it in various texts.
-In summary, it states that you should treat other people as you would like to be treated.
+Basiclally, you should treat other people as you would like to be treated.

-However, this religious teaching or, Ethic of Reciprocity, as it is also sometime known, is quite meaningful when applied to everyday life occurrences.
+This religious teaching, or Ethic of Reciprocity, as it is also sometime known, is quite meaningful when applied to everyday life occurrences.
 Practicing it makes us more mindful of the situations of others.

 For instance, you are headed for a grocery check-out line with a cart full of items.
 Someone with only a few items in hand is headed for the same line.
 You notice this, and offer that person the opportunity to go ahead of you because your transaction will take much longer.